GMOD/jbrowse-components/website/docs/tutorials/simple_plugin.md

 community.
 That's where the [plugin store](/plugin_store) shows off its strengths.

-As a plugin developer, you can publish your plugin to NPM, and then reqest that your plugin be added to the plugin store.
+As a plugin developer, you can publish your plugin to NPM, and then request that your plugin be added to the plugin store.
 After your plugin is successfully whitelisted, you will see it within the JBrowse app's plugin store widget and you and others can freely install the plugin into their JBrowse session.
 Any